Nakama-Partnering-Services/nakama-plugin-sfdx/README.md

 ### Prerequisites

 **Node v14.6.0 or above is required**.
-To check if Salesforce CLI runs under a supported node version for Nakama Plugin SFDX, run `sfdx --version`.
+To check if Salesforce CLI runs under a supported node version for NPS, run `sfdx --version`.
 You should see a node version above v.14.6.0.
+You should see a node version above v.14.6.0 to use NPS.

 If you encounter this issue whereas the node version is OK on the running environment, try to [install the Salesforce CLI via npm](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm#sfdx_setup_install_cli_npm) (`npm install sfdx-cli --global`).